Galaxian: Gameplay

-Galaxian is a space-themed fixed shooter.
-The player controls a starship called the "Galaxip", the objective being to clear each round of aliens.
-The enemies appear in formation towards the top of the screen, with two escort ships, labeled the "Galaxian Flagship" or "Galboss".
-Enemies will make a divebomb towards the bottom of the screen while shooting projectiles in an attempt to hit the player.
+Galaxian is a space-themed fixed shooter video game.
+The player controls a starship called the Galaxip, the objective being to clear each round of aliens.
+The enemies appear in formation towards the top of the screen, with two escort ships, labeled the "Galaxian Flagship" or "Galboss", which take 1 shot to destroy.
+Aliens called "Galaga" will make a dive bomb towards the bottom of the screen while shooting projectiles in an attempt to hit the player.
 The Galaxip can only fire a single shot at a time, and the player must wait for it to either hit an enemy or the top of the screen before being able to fire another, due to limitations of the hardware.
+The player loses a life when colliding with either an enemy or its projectile and the game ends when all lives are lost.